puppetlabs/puppetlabs-windows_eventlog/README.md

 ###Classes and Defined Types:

 ####Defined Type: `windows_eventlog`
 The primary definition of this module.
-Manages the size and rotation policy of windows event logs
+Manages the size and rotation policy of Windows event logs

 **Parameters within `windows_eventlog`:**
 #####`log_path`